geniusyield/dex-contracts-api/SECURITY.md

 ### Others

-Vulnerability outside the smart contracts scope, please report with the built-in Github functionality in the *Security* tab:
+For any vulnerability outside the smart contracts scope, please report with the built-in Github functionality in the *Security* tab:
  - [Security Advisories](https://github.com/geniusyield/market-maker/security/advisories)

 Further information is availabe in the official GitHub Documentation: